Creating a Plan to Find an Internship

-Before you can find an internship or co-op, you need a clear understanding of what internships and co-ops are, and to be able to articulate that well to a potential organization.
-Please review the other pages on Internships/Cooperative Education before beginning the following steps.
+Before you can find an internship or co-op, you need a clear understanding of what internships and co-ops are, It would be helpful for you to review the other pages on Internships/Co-ops before beginning the following steps.

 With careful preparation, determination and hard work, you will be able to create an enjoyable internship/co-op, explore a career field, and strengthen your experience for future job possibilities.